Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

+This subset of $T^* \X_K$ does not depend on the choice of the admissible covering.
+In particular, the fact that all the coadmissible $\wideparen{\D}_{Y_i}$-modules $\M_{|Y_i}$ are sub-holonomic is independent from the choice of the covering.
+Moreover, this is closed being locally closed by definition.

-\begin{definition} A coadmissible $\Dcap$-module $\M$ is said to be sub-holonomic if there exists an admissible quasi-compact open covering $(Y_i)$ of $\X_K$ such that all $\M_{|Y_i}$ are sub-holonomic. \end{definition}
+\begin{definition} A coadmissible $\Dcap$-module $\M$ is said to be sub-holonomic if there exists an admissible quasi-compact open covering $(Y_i)$ of $\X_K$ such that all the $\M_{|Y_i}$ are sub-holonomic. \end{definition}

 Let $\M$ be a sub-holonomic $\Dcap$-module.
-Then $\M_{|Y}$ is sub-holonomic in the sense of last situation for any admissible quasi-compact open subset $Y$ of $\X_K$.
+Then $\M_{|Y}$ is sub-holonomic in the sense of the preceding paragraph for any admissible quasi-compact open subset $Y$ of $\X_K$.
 As a consequence of proposition \ref{prop5.4}, we deduce that any sub-holonomic $\Dcap$-module $\M$ is generically an integrable connection with finite rank $m_0(\M)$ given by the rank $m_0(\M_{|Y})$ for any admissible quasi-compact open subset $Y$ of $\X_K$.
 Let $z \in \suppi(\M)$ and $Y$ be an admissible quasi-compact open neighbourhood of $z$ in $\X_K$.
 The multiplicity $m_z(\M)$ of $\M$ at $z$ is simply given by the multiplicity $m_z(\M_{|Y})$ as defined before.